Faculty & Staff Directory

 Coordinator and Head Coach of Esports

 Office: Wright Hall - Apex Arena

 Office of Student Affairs

-Newberry College has announced Terrence Knock will lead its newly-minted competitive gaming program, also known as esports.
-Knock, an Air Force captain and officer-in-charge of esports and fitness evaluations for the U.S. Air Force Academy, will begin with the 2019-2020 season.
+Terrence Knock leads Newberry College's newly-minted competitive gaming program, also known as esports.
+Knock, an Air Force captain and officer-in-charge of esports and fitness evaluations for the U.S. Air Force Academy, begins with the 2019-2020 season.

 “Adopting esports at Newberry College allows students the opportunity to grow and compete in a greater number of ways, and it is a vehicle for technologically-savvy students to put their skills to work,” said Dean of Students Dr. Sandra Rouse.
 “This puts Newberry at the front of an expanding frontier, and we couldn’t be happier to have Mr. Knock leading the charge.”

 Though not a traditional sport, competitive gaming has become thefastest-growing spectator sport in the world.
 As with any intercollegiate sport, students will win a seat on the team roster based on their playing ability and will be eligible for scholarships.
 The Newberry program will compete in team-based video games “Overwatch” and “League of Legends,” and will be supported by the National Association of Collegiate Esports (NACE).